simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 }
 ```

-Then, you can instruct moor to use that class as a row class as follows:
+Then, you can instruct drift to use that class as a row class as follows:

 ```sql
 import 'row_class.dart'; --import for where the row class is defined